glideinWMS/glideinwms/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Info (please complete the following information):**
+Stakeholders and components can be a comma separated list or on multiple lines.
+If you add a new stakeholder or component, not on the sample list, add it on a line by its own.

 -   Priority: Priority level for this feature [critical, high, medium, low]
--   Stakeholder: Concerned stakeholder(s) [CMS, FactoryOps, Fermilab, FIFE, IGWN, OSG].
-Repeat this line if you need multiple stakeholders.
+-   Stakeholders: Concerned stakeholder(s) [CMS, FactoryOps, Fermilab, FIFE, HEPCloud, IGWN, OSG]
--   Component: The affected component, if any, from this feature [frontend, factory, glidein, documentation, CI, testing, release, factory monitoring, frontend monitoring, ...]. .
-Repeat this line if multiple components are affected.
+-   Components: The affected component, if any, from this feature [frontend, factory, glidein, documentation, CI, testing, release, factory monitoring, frontend monitoring, ...]

 **Additional context**
 Add any other context or supporting files about the feature request here.